NeelyAnne/client-Amazin/README.md

 The server can be found here _-_ GitHub Repo = https://github.com/NeelyAnne/server-Amazin .

-Amazin is currently not deployed, but includes everything necessary for you to download each repository and run on local host and a demo of the live site can be found in the YouTube link in the section below.
+Amazin is currently not deployed, but includes everything necessary for you to clone each repository and run the application locally, or a demo of the live site can be found in the YouTube link in the section below.

 This project required us to create the foundation of our app from scratch, not utilizing code generators such as create-react-app.
 Amazin is written in JavaScript and is configured via webpack and package. json using node modules.
 We also limited the number of external libraries and frameworks as much as possible, and due to time constraints, some parts are just static mocks while others are fully dynamic.